 The iPhone X has a neat little Face Unlock feature, but it’s nothing compared to the speed of the OnePlus 5T Face Unlock.
 It’s amazing how great it works when it does work.
 If you’re having problems, you aren’t alone.

-If you’ve already updated to the new software and Face Unlock is still giving you trouble we have one other suggestion.
+However, if Face Unlock is still giving you trouble we have one other suggestion.
 Simple delete your registered face and redo the recognition process.
 Take it slow, and make sure you complete the scan in a room with a lot of light.
 This gives it the best recognition possible and will help the phone register your face in less than ideal situations.

 How to Fix OnePlus 5T Bluetooth Problems

-WiFi isn’t the only one, as we hear complaints about Bluetooth with every new phone too.
+WiFi isn’t the only one, as we hear complaints about Bluetooth with every phone too.
 With a vast array of devices trying to connect issues are bound to surface.
 One user claims to have problems with WiFi, Bluetooth, and overall 4G LTE connectivity.

 The biggest complaint is Bluetooth in cars, where the phone simply won’t connect.
 Some suggest restarting the phone and trying again, and others suggest it took more than one restart before the phone and car Bluetooth paired up.
 Bluetooth is always a little tricky, so try to forget all pairings and start over with any process.

 Basically, unpair everything and start over.
 This is especially helpful now that the phone has received several software updates.
 Give devices you’re trying to connect a fresh start.
+Also, the Pie update added months of stability and improvements from Google in Android regarding Bluetooth.

 OnePlus 5T Apps Aren’t Fullscreen